outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 1. Kafka is a *distributed streaming* platform.
    1. Streaming: real-time messaging pipeline similar to Logstash and different from Elasticsearch that is a static storage.
-   2. Distributed: cluster with fault-tolerance (and/or load balancing).
+   2. Distributed: cluster with fault-tolerance and load balancing.

-   Kafka receives data from *producer*s while streaming it to *consumer*s (also called*subscriber*s).
+   Kafka receives data from *producer*s while streaming it to *consumer*s (also called *subscriber*s).
 In this post, words *read* and *consume* are used interchangeably; *write* and *produce* are used interchangeably.
-However, read and write emphasize internal operations while produce and consume emphasize interactions with external applications.
+However, read and write emphasize internal actions while produce and consume emphasize interactions with external applications.
 2. Kafka and Logstash are both message pipeline.

    However, Kafka is more powerful.
 Basically, Kafka is a cluster while Logstash runs in standalone mode.

    They can co-operate: each Logstash instance connects to a Kafka server (also called *broker*) in the cluster.
+Logstash instances are not aware of each other.
-3. Kafka uses the term *record* while Elastic Stack and Flume use *event* - the data.
+3. Kafka uses the term *record* while Elastic Stack and Flume use *event*, namely the data.

    Each record comprises timestamp and other key-value pairs.